Why ice is so slippery

 Several aspects of ice friction remain to be explored.
 We have not considered in depth the effects of surface chemistry, such as hydroxylated or hydrophobic surfaces (e.g., waxes used in skiing), snow, ploughing~\cite{liefferink2021friction}, or the formation of ice-particle slurries.
-Canale {\it et al.}~\cite{canale2019nanorheology} report a liquid film of order \SI{\sim100}{nm} with viscosity much larger than that of bulk water, suggestive of a hydrodynamic slurry regime distinct from the thin-film boundary lubrication modeled here.
+Canale {\it et al.}~\cite{canale2019nanorheology} report a liquid film of order \SI{\sim100}{\nano\metre} with viscosity much larger than that of bulk water, suggestive of a hydrodynamic slurry regime distinct from the thin-film boundary lubrication modeled here.
 Nevertheless, the velocity dependence of the friction coefficient data by Canale {\it et al.}\ is consistent with our predictions (\figref{fig:upscaling}f).
-Similarly, materials with higher thermal conductivity, such as metals, would lead to different thermal feedback.
+Our macroscale predictions are anchored to experiment at one point: the low-velocity friction floor $\sigma_{\rm c}$ is anchored to Miyashita~\textit{et al.}~\cite{miyashita2023sliding} at $v < \SI{5e-3}{\metre\per\second}$, so the agreement at very low velocities is by construction rather than a prediction; agreement at $v \ge \SI{5e-3}{\metre\per\second}$, which spans four other experimental sources, is a genuine held-out prediction.
+The Persson heat model treats the slider as making contact at asperities of a single radius (here $R_{\rm p} = \SI{0.5}{\milli\metre}$, the midpoint of the experimental range reported in Ref.~\cite{yanagi2024characteristics}); a real ice slider carries a distribution of asperity sizes that we do not convolve over.
+The melting point of our DC-R$^2$SCAN MLIP is $T_{\rm m} = \SI{289}{\kelvin}$, about \SI{17}{\kelvin} above the experimental value, so absolute contact temperatures here should be read relative to $T_{\rm m}$.
+Similarly, materials with higher thermal conductivity, such as metals, would lead to different thermal feedback, and the predictions reported here apply to the specific ice--glass counterface, not to ice-on-ice or ice-on-other-material configurations more generally.
 These are promising directions for future work, requiring additional simulations and different theoretical frameworks.

 Our analysis focuses on the velocity dependence of ice friction, but as emphasized by Rosenberg, ice is slippery even while standing still~\cite{rosenberg2005ice}, potentially at odds with frictional heating hypotheses.
 This paradox is resolved by the picture we provide here.
-Very small movements persisted at the scale of one millimeter with tangential velocities of \SI{\sim0.1}{m/s} lead to dramatic drops in friction.
+Very small movements persisted at the scale of one millimeter with tangential velocities of \SI{\sim0.1}{\metre\per\second} lead to dramatic drops in friction.
 This is in close agreement with everyday experience: Slow, careful steps below this velocity threshold retain grip, while rapid scuffing to regain grip ends in catastrophe.